amarquand/PCNtoolkit/docs/pages/tutorials/05_HBR_Beta.rst

 Normative Modelling: Hierarchical Bayesian Regression with Beta likelihood
 ==========================================================================

-Welcome to this tutorial notebook that will go through the fitting, evaluation, transfering, and extending of Normative models with a Hierarchical Bayesian Regression model using a Beta likelihood.
+Welcome to this tutorial notebook that will go through the fitting and evaluation of Normative models with a Hierarchical Bayesian Regression model using a Beta likelihood.

 Let’s jump right in.